pettarin/penelope/README.md

 ### Dependencies

 * Python, version 2.7.x or 3.4.x (or above)

-* to write StarDict dictionaries: the `dictzip` executable, available in your `$PATH` or specified with `--dictzip-path`
+* to write StarDict dictionaries: the `dictzip` executable, available in your `$PATH` or specified with `--dictzip-path`:

     ```bash
     $ [sudo] apt-get install dictzip
     ```

-* to read/write Kobo dictionaries: the Python module `marisa-trie`
+* to read/write Kobo dictionaries: the Python module `marisa-trie`:

     ```bash
     $ [sudo] pip install marisa-trie